slingr-stack/slingr-docs/content/en/extensions/packages/packages-features.md

 ```

-You can see that in this script we can use the js methods of slingr and that we can use the context of the application.
-Also, values of parent configurations can be manipulated before setting the children's configurations.
-In the provided example, the id of the oauth package is then used to store the tokens of users encrypted in data stores.
+In this script, you can utilize Slingr's JavaScript methods and access the application's context.
+Additionally, you have the flexibility to manipulate values from parent configurations before setting the children's configurations.
+In the provided example, the ID of the oauth package is used to store encrypted user tokens in data stores.

 ### Metadata